 a Masonry fireplace?

 The quickest way to tell is by the chimney outside.
-If its covered in wood or vinyl siding like the house it is most likely a pre-fab fireplace.
-Pre-fab fireplaces are installed on site from UL listed components made in a factory, while a masonry chimney is constructed on site by brick masons.
-A pre-fab chimney has a metal pipe flue to vent smoke out of house.
-Pre-fabs are smaller and some have blowers built in.
+If it's covered in wood or vinyl siding like the house it is most likely a pre-fab fireplace.
+Pre-fab fireplaces are installed on-site from UL listed components made in a factory, while a masonry chimney is constructed on-site by brick masons.
+A pre-fab chimney has a metal pipe flue to vent smoke out of the house.
+Pre-fabs are smaller and some have blowers built-in.
 All pre-fab fireplaces are UL listed.
 The pre-fab chimney is encased in a wood chase covered by a metal cap to prevent water penetration.

-A masonry/brick chimney is built on site using brick and terra cotta tile for liners and is more expensive to build and maintain.
+A masonry/brick chimney is built on-site using brick and terra cotta tile for liners and is more expensive to build and maintain.
 Most masonry chimneys do not have chimney caps installed allowing water and animals to get inside the structure and sometimes inside your home.
-A pre-fab fireplace can be removed if damaged and replaced with new unit for less cost than masonry chimney.
+A pre-fab fireplace can be removed if damaged and replaced with a new unit for less cost than a masonry chimney.
 Pre-fab fireplaces are not any more or less safe than masonry fireplaces.
 They are just different.
-But both will help keep you warm, however neither are very efficient!!
+But both will help keep you warm, however, neither are very efficient!!

 What is the difference between vented and non vented gas logs?
 What else is there?

-Non vented logs can be used in approved fireboxes, with or without a chimney flue and still meet current building codes.
+Non vented logs can be used in approved fireboxes, with or without a chimney flue, and still, meet current building codes.
 The damper (if there is one) is only cracked open (1/4" to 3/8") allowing most of the heat to enter the living space.
 If you are using a vent free fireplace a window needs to be cracked open during use to allow for fresh air into the home.
-Once vent-free logs are set up they must stay in this configuration through out their life.
+Once vent-free logs are set up they must stay in this configuration throughout their life.
 The flame is bluer with yellow tips and these logs produce no soot.
-In some cases they don't look that great in the fireplace.
-However, most of the newer models have come a long ways in the looks dept.
+In some cases, they don't look that great in the fireplace.
+However, most of the newer models have come to a long way in the looks dept.

 You work with and install gas logs but can you run the gas line for me?